musicsnobj/jj-adventures/Plot Devices/Tombstone but for politics.md

 3. He has a few similarly skilled, also retired colleagues he can call in to help him save the town.
 They come at a moment's notice even knowing they're walking into a radiation hotbed.
 This is where the bromances could come in

-Instead of a submarine launching the nuke, I think a single stealth bomber would be way easier to conceal for longer.
-Less people know about one random plane, plus remote detonation is accessible